cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 * subjectPublicKeyInfo.
 If the 'algorithm' field is the default (id-ecPublicKey and prime256v1), it is omitted in the CBOR encoding, otherwise it is included in the subjectPublicKeyInfo_algorithm field encoded as an int, (see {{iana}}).
 The 'subjectPublicKey' is encoded as a CBOR byte string.
 Public keys of type id-ecPublicKey are point compressed as defined in Section 2.3.3 of {{SECG}}.

 * extensions.
 The 'extensions' field is encoded as a CBOR array where each extension is represented with an int.
 This is the most compact representation of the allowed extensions.
 The extensions mandated to be supported by RFC 7925 is encodeded as specified below, where critical extensions are encoded with a negative sign.
-TODO: need to make things mod 3 instead.

-   I.e. non-critical keyUsage keyAgreement is encoded as 5, critical basicConstraints cA is encodes as -3, and non-criticical extKeyUsage id-kp-codeSigning + id-kp-OCSPSigning is encoded as 22.

-   If subjectAltName is present, the value is placed at the end of the array encoded as a byte or text string following the encoding rules for the subject field.
-If the array contains a single int, extensions is encoded as the int instead of an array.
+The boolean values (cA, digitalSignature, keyAgreement, etc.) are set to 0 or 1 according to their value in the DER encoding.

 ~~~~~~~~~~~
    subjectAltName = 1